See NSFW Works From the Museum of Sex’s Exhibit on Women’s Desire and Sexuality

 A new exhibition at the Museum of Sex in New York hopes to address and correct this imbalance.
 “NSFW: Female Gaze,” co-curated by Creators of Vice Media, opens Tuesday and will bring works by over 20 female artists that tackle sexuality, desire, and the female gaze.
 “There has long been a conventional approach to exploring sexuality,” Lissa Rivera, an artist and co-curator of the exhibit told the Cut by phone, “and we really wanted to show a wide variety of reflections on self discovery and different types of sexual expression, ones that are maybe unusual or not thought as often.”

 The results of that exploration are works that show women’s bodies in ways they are rarely seen in public: bent and contorted; naked and crouched; staring directly at the viewer in defiance.
-“Sexuality is ubiquitous,” Rivera said.
-“Sexual expression is something that everyone experiences.”
+“Sexuality is indicative,” Rivera said.
+“Sexual expression is something that everything experiences.”
 Marina Garcia-Vasquez, editor-in-chief of Creators, added, “Obviously, in this political climate, there are a lot of women wanting to have these conversations out loud.”